Teletex: Overview

 Teletex was designed as an upgrade to the conventional telex service.
 The terminal-to-terminal communication service of telex would be turned into an office-to-office document transmission system by teletex.
 Teletex envisaged direct communication between electronic typewriters, word processors and personal computers.
 These units had storage for transmitting and receiving messages.
 The use of such equipment considerably enhanced the character set available for document preparation.

 Features

 Character sets

 In addition to the standard character set, a rich set of graphic symbols and a comprehensive set of control characters were supported in teletex.
-The set of control characters helped in preparation and reproduction of documents.
-In particular, they permitted the positioning of the printing element, specification of page orientation, left and right margins, vertical spacing and the use of underlining.
-The page control feature allowed standard A4 size papers to be used for receiving messages instead of the continuous stationery used in conventional telex systems.
+The set of control characters helped prepare and reproduce documents.
+In particular, they could be used to position the printing element, specify page orientation, left and right margins, vertical spacing, and to use underlining.
+The page control feature could be used to receive messages for standard A4 size papers instead of the continuous stationery used in conventional telex systems.